sectrean/di-kit/README.md

 ### Keyed Services

-Use `di.WithKey()` to differentiate between multiple services of the same type.
+Use `di.WithKey()` when registering a service to differentiate between different services of the same type.

 Use `di.WithKeyed[T]()` when registering a dependent service to specify the key for a dependency.

 ```go